eczy/make-datasetfolder/README.md

 This utility transforms any dataset with a table containing file paths and class labels into this format.

 ## Example
-Suppse you have `dataset.csv` of the form
+Suppse you have `dataset.csv` of the form:
 ```
 sample,class,some_feature,another_feature
 img-0001.jpg,0,foo,bar